How to Apply for Georgia Medicaid

 If your application is approved, Georgia Medicaid coverage is typically retroactive to the first day of the month in which you applied.
 Check your approval notice for the exact coverage start date.

-Once approved for Georgia Families managed care, you will receive a notice asking you to select one of the four CMOs: Amerigroup Georgia, Peach State Health Management, WellCare of Georgia, or CareSource Georgia.
+Once approved for Georgia Families managed care, you will receive a notice asking you to select one of the three CMOs: Amerigroup Community Care, CareSource, or Peach State Health Plan.
 You have a limited window to make your choice.
 If you do not choose, DCH will auto-assign you to a plan.
 Call 1-888-423-6765 (the Georgia Families enrollment broker line) to compare plans or change your CMO selection.